Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

-What is your customer’s thought process to make that buying decision?
+What is your customer’s thought process for making that buying decision?

-In the commodities market, most of the buyers work with multiple suppliers.
+In the commodities market, most buyers work with multiple suppliers.

 If a buyer wants sugar in Bijnor, UP, he will check the landed cost of sugar from all possible sugar suppliers to Bijnor.
-In this case, it may be Dhampur Sugar, Dwarikesh Sugar, Chandpur Sugar, and/or any other possible suppliers.
+In this case, it may be Dhampur Sugar, Dwarikesh Sugar, Chandpur Sugar, and other potential suppliers.

-Most often than not – the decision is very close and directly tied to:
+Most often than not – the decision is very close and directly tied to the following: